Demonstrate leadership in Indigenous Relations.

 Community Relationships

 The Community Relationships Driver is broken out into two components: engagement and support.
-Engagement is defined as providing time and resources to develop and sustain positive and progressive relationships with Aboriginal communities, groups and stakeholders.
-Engagement can include communi- cations, information sharing, involvement in events and activities, and partnerships.
-Support is defined as a commitment to develop positive and progressive relationships with Aboriginal communities, groups and stakeholders by providing nancial and/or in-kind support.
+Engagement is defined as providing time and resources to develop and sustain positive and progressive relationships with Indigenous communities, groups and stakeholders.
+Engagement can include communications, information sharing, involvement in events and activities, and partnerships.
+Support is defined as a commitment to develop positive and progressive relationships with Indigenous communities, groups and stakeholders by providing financial and/or in-kind support.
 These components work together to nurture and sustain positive and progressive relationships.

 Guidelines for Certification Levels